 The Company is hedging the risk of variability in cash flows indexed to SONIA.
-Further details of the Company's risk management is available in the strategic report, pages 4 to 5, and in financial risk review, Note 17.
+Further details of the company's risk management is available in the strategic report, and in the financial risk review, Note 16.

-21 Related party transactions
+20 Related party transactions